friscojosh/market-share/README.md

-Testing the predictiveness of share of college receiving yards, speed score and other metrics in a four model ensemble.
+Testing the predictive power of various CFB metrics with career yards per game as the target variable.

 The out-of-sample predict is pretty garbage.
 There are probably way to get incremental improvement with depth of target and route type data but this is typical and generally